 Getting Started with Blazor Toast in Blazor Web App

-This section explains how to add the Blazor Toast component to a Blazor Web App using Visual Studio or Visual Studio Code.
+This section explains how to add the Blazor Toast component to a Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites